EternalWraith/PalEdit/README.md

 2. Right-click on Palworld, then select Manage > Browse local files.
 3. This will open the folder where Palworld’s installed files are stored, named Pal.
 4. From here, go to Saved > SaveGames to access your save files for the game.

+## **🛠️ Building from source (on Windows)**

+1. Install Python, at least version 3.10 (for the CI/CD pipeline we are using Python 3.12.1).
+You can get it from [here](https://www.python.org/downloads/windows/).
+Don't forget to check the box to add Python to your PATH.
+2. Open a PowerShell window in the root of the project.
+3. Create a virtual environment:

+    ```powershell
+    python -m venv venv
+    ```

+4. Run the following command to activate the virtual environment:

+    ```powershell
+    .\venv\Scripts\Activate.ps1
+    ```

+    > If you get an error about running scripts, you may need to run the following command first:
+    >
+    > ```powershell
+    > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
+    > ```

+5. Install the required packages:

+    ```powershell
+    pip install -r requirements.txt
+    ```

+6. Build the binary file.
+Once done, it will be located in the `dist` folder:

+    ```powershell
+    pyinstaller --noconfirm --onefile --windowed --icon "resources/MossandaIcon.ico" --hidden-import=PIL "PalEdit.py"
+    ```

+    > If you get any error about virus, check the top of this README file.
+Also this issue comment with some further explanation may interest you: [Issue #41](https://github.com/EternalWraith/PalEdit/issues/41#issuecomment-1914567848)

+7. Copy the `resources` folder into the `dist` folder.
+This is required to display the images inside PalEdit:

+    ```powershell
+    cp -r resources dist
+    ```

+8. Run your newly built binary file and enjoy.

+> **Alternatively, to run PalEdit without compiling it, follow steps 1 to 5 and then run the following command:**
+>
+>    ```powershell
+>    python PalEdit.py
+>    ```

 ## **🚧 Project roadmap**